AkihiroSuda/issues-docker/tip-how-to-debug-failed-docker-build.md

 Step 6 : RUN echo "something bad happend"; false || sh -c "$HANDLER"
  ---> Running in 834cc509987e
 something bad happend
 build failed.
-You can debug this container by running `docker exec -it THIS_CONTAINER_NAME sh`. (available for 1 hour)
+You can debug this container by running `docker exec -it THIS_CONTAINER_ID sh`. (available for 1 hour)
 ```